aciccarello/ciccarello.me/caw.md

 ### Common Raven or Chihuahuan Raven?

-In parts of southern Arizon, south or eastern New Mexico, western Texas, and even parts of southeastern Colorado, another raven, the Chihuahuan Raven can be found.
+In parts of southern Arizona, southern or eastern New Mexico, western Texas, and even parts of southeastern Colorado, another raven, the Chihuahuan Raven, can be found.
 It's typically found in lower elevations around dry, open land.
 They are slightly smaller than Common Ravens and the base of their feathers is white rather than gray.
 Their nasal bristles are typically longer compared to the Common Raven, and their voice higher but still lower than a crow.